-The LED display circuit board is held to the mask by several nuts, which you can remove using a 3/8-inch nut driver.
-Some single digit PCBs fit into their masks in two orientations, 180 degrees apart.
-Unless the digit shares the mask with another PCB, either orientation is fine within the mask.
-But you have to be careful to keep the whole assembly right side up when you return it to the scoreboard cabinet.
+The LED circuit board is held to the mask by several nuts, which you can remove using a 3/8-inch nut driver.
+On outdoor displays the thick conformal coating can be messy, as the lock washers on the nuts dig into the coating and knock pieces of it away.
+Be careful to keep the whole assembly right side up when you return it to the display cabinet.